Osteoporosis Treatment in Dover, DE

 In fact, more than one in four women over the age of 65 have the disease.
 Symptoms are virtually non-existent and a person may not be affected by it until they break a bone.

 Contact Dedicated to Women OBGYN to schedule your appointment in Rehoboth Beach, Dover, Middletown, or Milford, DE.
+Our gynecologists are board-certified by the American Board of Obstetrics and Gynecology and have extensive experience effectively treating osteoporosis.
 Give us a call today at (302) 674-0223.

 The following factors make a person more likely to develop the Osteoporosis: